Skip to content

 fi

-Potential Issues: Without proper quoting, [ ... ] can cause unexpected behavior due to word splitting, treating the variable as multiple arguments.
+Potential Issues: Without proper quoting, [ ... ] may cause unexpected behaviors due to word splitting, treating the variable as multiple arguments.

 Using [[ ... ]]: